lefayjey/linWinPwn/README.md

     - Kerberoasting (and cracking hashes using john-the-ripper and the rockyou wordlist)
 - Module scan_servers
     - SMB shares enumeration on all domain servers
-    - RPC dump anonymous login on all domain servers
     - Enumeration for WebDav and Spooler services on all domain servers

 ```bash